 A. All functions vested in the Director of the Office of Science and Technology Policy and in the Office of Science and Technology Policy pursuant to sections 205(a)(2), 206 and 209 of the National Science and Technology Policy, Organization, and Priorities Act of 1976 (Public Law 94-282; 90 Stat.
 459) [42 U.S.C.
 6614(a)(2), 6615 and 6618], are hereby transferred to the Director of the National Science Foundation.
 The Intergovernmental Science, Engineering, and Technology Advisory Panel, the President's Committee on Science and Technology, and the Federal Coordinating Council for Science, Engineering and Technology, established in accordance with the provisions of Titles II, III, IV of the National Science and Technology Policy, Organization, and Priorities Act of 1976 [42 U.S.C.
-6611 et seq., $6631\ \mathrm{et}\ \mathrm{seq.},$ and $6651\ \mathrm{et}\ \mathrm{seq.}],$ are hereby abolished, and their functions transferred to the President.
+6611 et seq., 6631 et seq., and 6651 et seq.], are hereby abolished, and their functions transferred to the President.

-- B. Those functions of the Office of Telecommunications Policy and of its Director relating to: - (1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and - (2) disposition of appeals from assignments of radio frequencies to stations of the United States Government:
+B. Those functions of the Office of Telecommunications Policy and of its Director relating to:

-are hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
+(1) the preparation of Presidential telecommunications policy options including, but not limited to those related to the procurement and management of Federal telecommunications systems, national security, and emergency matters; and are hereby transferred to the President who may delegate such functions within the Executive Office of the President as the President may from time to time deem desirable.
 All other functions of the Office of Telecommunications Policy and of its Director are hereby transferred to the Secretary of Commerce who shall provide for the performance of such functions.